VimalDev-Suriya/okta-basics-and-implementation/day-1/README.md

 #### Lightwight Directory Access Protocol / Active Directory (LDAP/AD):

 LDAP is a protocol for querying a directory of users, groups, and computers.
-Microsoft Active Directory (AD) is the most widely deployed LDAP-based directory — essentially every large enterprise runs it on-premises. <br>
+Microsoft Active Directory (AD) is the most widely deployed LDAP-based directory (similar to DB) — essentially every large enterprise runs it on-premises. <br>

+In Simple analogy, LDAP is the system or the language to query the AD database <br>

 Real-world example: When you log into a Windows domain-joined laptop at work, that's Active Directory authenticating you.
 The IT department stores all user accounts, group memberships, and computer records in AD. <br>